 - Pulsating - Pulsating can come from a loose part.
 Take a look at our pulsating noise guide for more information.

 - Loud Noise - A clear noise from your external unit can mean an issue with your compressor, damper, fan or air handler.
-Look at our loud noise guide for additional information.
+Look at our loud noise guide for more information.

 You can find further information about common air conditioning troubles on energy.gov

-Should I keep running my system when it’s making a noise?
+Should I keep using my system when it’s making a noise?

 There are limited cases where you can continue to run your AC, but you do so at your own risk.
 It's hard to answer this question without inspecting your system.

-Usually, we recommend turning the unit off and contacting a professional.
+Usually, we recommend shutting off the unit off and contacting a professional.

 When should I do something about the noise?

 We recommend calling a professional as soon as you think there's an issue with your air conditioner.
-While AC repairs can be stressful and an unexpected expense, it's smart to get problems fixed right away.
-Getting a professional could help lower future expenses and keep your system running longer.
+While AC repairs can be stressful and an unexpected expense, it's smart to get problems taken care of right away.
+Getting a professional could help reduce future expenses and keep your system running longer.